MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-network-controller.md

 If you want to allocate static IP addresses to network controller VMs, create an IP address pool in the management logical network.
 If you're using DHCP you can skip this step.

-1. In the VMM console, right-click the management logical network in > **Create IP Pool**.
+1. In the VMM console, right-click the management logical network and select **Create IP Pool**.
 2. Provide a **Name** and optional description for the pool and ensure that the management network is selected for the logical network.
 3. In **Network Site** panel, select the subnet that this IP address pool will service.
 4. In **IP Address range** panel, type the starting and ending IP addresses.